taskcluster/stateless-dns-go/README.md

 but such entries often requires clean-up.
 The beauty of this approach is that the DNS server is state-less, so there is no stale DNS records to discard.

-In TaskCluster this is used to assign temporary sub-domain names to EC2 spot nodes, such that we can host HTTPS resources, such as live logs, without updating and cleaning up the state of the DNS server.
+In Taskcluster this is used to assign temporary sub-domain names to EC2 spot nodes, such that we can host HTTPS resources, such as live logs, without updating and cleaning up the state of the DNS server.